 Batemans Bay Paddle Challenge

 27 - 28 April 2018, Batemans Bay

 Batemans Bay Paddle Challenge consists of a series of paddle based events that showcase the pristine waters of the beautiful Clyde River between Batemans Bay and Nelligen.
-With events and courses at all experience levels, from elite and masters to family groups, the event aims to bring a wide range of new visitors to engage with and explore this beautiful part of the south coast of NSW during a traditionally off-peak season.
+With events and courses at all experience levels, from elite and masters to family groups, the event aims to bring a wide range of new visitors to engage with and explore this part of the South Coast of NSW during a traditionally off-peak season.
 In addition to the paddling events, the Batemans Bay Paddle Challenge will include a welcome event on the Friday evening and on-shore activities for families and friends of paddlers during Saturday.

 Electric Vehicle Expo

 4 - 6 May 2018, Inverell